 Authentic Italian Dressing?

+How to make authentic Italian food?
 Here’s an example of Italian food that doesn’t exist in Italy.
 That so-called authentic Italian dressing.
 Just think about how many businesses are that basically make their living by giving their food dressings or salad dressings an Italian name, or putting it on the jars that it’s ITALIAN.
 As we all love Italy, obviously we want to buy it, am I right?

 However Italian dressing doesn’t exist in Italy.
 Yes, there are different sauces sold here as well, but they aren’t popular among Italians who are still making their dishes the way they learned from the nonna (grandma).
 Also, in Italy it’s considered a sin to change traditional recipes, or to mix up eating and food traditions, so you can imagine how many people leave the grocery store with some kind of pre-made dressing.
 Looking it up online, there are more than 100 different brands and types of so-called Italian dressings just in the US.